calderonjesus/sma/README.md

 Welcome!
 This repository contains the source for Social Media Analytics.
 The purpose of this book is to share techniques to analyze the structure of social networks and the contents of the conversations discussed in social media.

-The book is based on the notes that I prepared for a couple of courses on Social Media Analytics that I delivered at the University of Waterloo.

 # License